mapaction/mediawiki2confluence/README.md

 Untar that file in the ignored `propietary` folder in this repository.

-Once installed, refer to the [action reference] for commands.
+For usage, refer to the [action reference] for commands.

 [action reference]: https://bobswift.atlassian.net/wiki/spaces/CSOAP/overview